ans-group/docs.ukfast.co.uk/source/desktop/sharedexchange/createnewoutlookprofile.md

     4. User Name: Enter your user name or email address associated with your Exchange account.
     5. Use Cached Exchange Mode (Optional): If you want to store a local copy of your mailbox for offline access, check the box for "Use Cached Exchange Mode."
 This option is recommended for most users.
     6. Check Name: Click on the "Check Name" button to validate your server and user information.
 If everything is entered correctly, Outlook will resolve your name and underline it.
 8. Complete the Setup: Click "Next" and then "Finish" to complete the setup process.
-Outlook will finalize the configuration and connect to your Microsoft Exchange email account.
+Outlook will finalise the configuration and connect to your Microsoft Exchange email account.

 You have successfully added a new Microsoft Exchange email account to Microsoft Outlook.
 The account will now be listed in the Account Settings window, and you'll be able to access your Exchange mailbox and manage your emails, calendar, and contacts within Outlook.